 Le golf national - 16 points

 There is some fantastic golf in the Paris area.
 From the majesty of Morfontaine to the charm of Fontainbleau, Paris can provide an unexpectedly magnificent golf break.
 It is likely that Le Golf National would be high up your list of courses to play in the region having been the host to the French Open for many years and the 2018 Ryder Cup venue.
-However, after you have experienced it you are unlikely to put it anywhere near the top of the list of courses you have played.
+However, after you have experienced it you are unlikely to put it anywhere near the top of the list.
 The setting has no soul and while the course has some spectacular holes, many are simply mundane.

 It sounds romantic when you hear the course is near Versailles and while that is technically true, it is to be found in an industrial estate a few miles away and the clubhouse is in the Novotel hotel (4* but some good deals can be found)!
 This is real corporate golf.
 If you have seen Celtic Manor or The Belfry then you know what you are in for.

 Don’t get me wrong, there are some good holes.
 The first and second around the water promise much, and the last 4 holes are based around the water with huge amphitheatres all around.
 We played it in May and the conditions were average, slow and bumpy greens and patchy fairways.
 That definitely had an impact but, from speaking to others, this isn’t unusual.